Eastern black walnut

 Horses are susceptible to laminitis from exposure to black walnut wood in bedding.

-The US national champion black walnut is on a residential property on Sauvie Island, Oregon.
+The U.S. national champion black walnut is on a residential property on Sauvie Island, Oregon.
 It is 8 ft 7 in (2.62 m) diameter at breast height and 112 ft (34 m) tall, with a crown spread of 144 feet (44 m).

 The tallest black walnut in Europe is located in the Woluwe Park in the city of Sint-Pieters-Woluwe, Brussels, Belgium.
 It has a circumference of 3.50 m (11 ft 6 in), height of exactly 33.60 m (110.2 ft) (measured by laser), and was planted around 1850 (± 10 years).